masabai/aws_eventbridge_tickers_service/README.md

 # Production-Ready Portfolio Tracker with Event Scheduling
-Automated daily portfolio reporting using AWS EventBridge, EC2 lifecycle automation, and systemd-managed services.
+Automated daily portfolio reporting on a scheduled EC2 instance, with systemd launching Python scripts at startup.

 ## The Problem